matn7/Google-Platform-Notes/systemdesign/BBG.md

 * Direct Upload to Cloud Storage: Faster uploads, but complex client-side implementation and security concerns.
 * Presence Service: Separate online/offline logic for other services to use.

+**21. Amazon S3.**
+* Object storage service for storing files (documents, photos, videos, etc.).
+* Provides scalability, data availability, security, and performance.
+* Supports same-region and cross-region replication for redundancy and availability.
+* Used in Google Drive to store file blocks.

+**22. Load Balancer.**
+* Distributes network traffic evenly across multiple API servers.
+* Ensures high availability by redirecting traffic away from failed servers.
+* Improves scalability by allowing easy addition/removal of API servers.

+**23. API Servers.**
+* Handle user authentication.
+* Manage user profiles.
+* Update file metadata.
+* Interact with metadata cache, metadata database, block servers, and cloud storage.

+**24. Metadata Database.**
+* Stores metadata about users, files, blocks, and versions.
+* Does not store the actual file content (that's in cloud storage).
+* Relational databases are preferred because ACID properties are natively supported.

+**25. Metadata Cache.**
+* Caches frequently accessed metadata for faster retrieval.
+* Improves performance by reducing the load on the metadata database.
+* Needs a strategy to maintain consistency with the database (e.g., invalidation on write).

+**26. Block Servers.**
+* Process files for upload.
+* Split files into blocks.
+* Compress blocks to reduce storage space.
+* Encrypt blocks for security.
+* Implement delta sync to only upload modified blocks.

+**27. Notification Service.**
+* Informs clients about file changes (additions, edits, deletions).
+* Uses long polling to maintain persistent connections with clients.
+* Alerts clients to pull the latest data when changes occur.

+**28. Long Polling.**
+* A technique used by the Notification Service.
+* Clients maintain a persistent connection to the server.
+* The server holds the connection open until there's new data to send.
+* Once data is sent (or a timeout occurs), the client immediately opens a new connection.

+**29. Delta Sync.**
+* A technique used by Block Servers to optimize file uploads.
+* Only modified blocks of a file are uploaded, instead of the entire file.
+* Reduces bandwidth consumption.

+**30. Data Deduplication.**
+* A technique to save storage space.
+* Identical data blocks (same hash value) are stored only once.
+* Reduces redundancy and overall storage costs.

+***

 ## 17 - Proximity Service.

 **1. Problem Definition - Proximity Service Goal.**